Facility management and the smart building in evolution: the changing reality of smart buildings in an increasingly connected day and age.

 Moreover smart, sustainable buildings which are served by distributed energy resources and energy storage can provide the added security that building owners are looking for around the globe says the company’s Rod Rushing.
 As you can see in the PDF here, 57 percent of respondents plans to invest in onsite renewable energy in 2018 and 48 percent plans investing in electric storage.

-The major role for smart buildings and big data analytics
+Digital transformation in facility management: a major role for smart buildings and big data analytics

 Just like in virtually all professional activities and industries, there is a digital transformation sweeping through facility management and as seen the Internet of Things, plays an important role in it from a technology and purpose (people, place, safety, process, automation, insights and action, efficiency,…..) perspective.
 However, IoT doesn’t stand on its own of course.
 Data collection, intelligence and, ultimately human, semi-autnonomous and autonomous decisions are what we are seeking.